VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

 different UI front ends: native Cocoa, X11/Xaw, Gtk+, and SDL.
 The first one directly uses the well known Mac user interface.
-The other ones are based on the X11 Window System that is available additionally for Mac OS X. The SDL port uses the Simple DirectMedial Layer library.
+The other ones are based on the X11 Window System that is available additionally for Mac OS X. The SDL port uses the Simple DirectMedia Layer library.

 X11/Xaw is based on the original X11 interface of VICE and is very light but with limited UI interface.
 The second one is based on the Gtk+ widget library